friesey/preservation-tools/documentation.md

 ## PdfUtilies

-Commonly used functions/methods.
-Will be documented later.
+Commonly used functions/methods or instances

+*PdfHeaderTest: buffered reader to check the (PDF-)file as in an editor, e. g. to look for the "%PDF"-Header.

+*functions*
 * PdfUtilities.getPaths
 This is a folder browser dialog which asks the user to choose a folder.
 It gives all files from the folder including all subfolders back to the Main program, data type an Array List of files.

+* PdfUtilities.FileHeaderTest

+* PdfUtilities.ChooseFolder

 * PdfUtilities.PdfAChecker
-* PdfUtilities.FileHeaderTest

 ## PdfHeaderChecker